-- (a) such information is requested by an authorised official from the CBB or by an order from the Courts; or - (b) the release of such information is approved by the customer concerned.
+- (a) Such information is requested by an authorised official from the CBB or by an order from the Courts; or - (B) The release of such information is approved by the customer concerned.

-MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer account services and charges
+MODULE BC: Business and Market Conduct CHAPTER BC-4: Customer A ccount S ervices and C harges

-BC-4.1 Minimum balance and charges on savings accounts
+BC-4.1 Minimum Balance and Charges on Savings Accounts

-BC-4.1.1 Banks may impose no more than a monthly charge of BD 1 when the monthly weighted average balance for savings accounts for individuals falls below BD 20 (or equivalent in other currencies).
+Banks may impose no more than a monthly charge of BD 1 when the monthly weighted average balance for savings accounts for individuals falls below BD 20 (or equivalent in other currencies).